Home Care Packages Replacement

 Catholic Homes are committed to providing dementia specific care within the home environment when safe to do so.

 Mobile physiotherapists are provided as part of our range of extensive Allied Health professionals.
-The Catholic Homes Allied Health team can be an integral part of your care team, delivering through the Home Care Package/Support at home.
+The Catholic Homes Allied Health team can be an integral part of your care team, delivering through the Support at Home program.